gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ![](./images/user-webhook.gif)

 By default, any request to the API server will go through a chain of checks.
 Let's take the example of creating a pod.
-When the resource is submitted to the API server, it will be checked if the user is authorized to perform this action or if the pod definition is actually valid / allowed.
-Additionally, there is the defaulting, like injecting the default service account if nothing else is specified.
+When the resource is submitted to the API server, it will be checked
+- is the user authorized to perform this action?
+- is the pod definitionactually valid?
+- are the specified values allowed?
+Additionally, there is the defaulting - like the injection of a the `default` service account's name, if nothing else is specified.

 This chain of admission control and mutation can be enhanced by the user.
+Read about [dynamic admission control for more details](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

 `ValidatingWebhookConfiguration`: allow / deny based on custom rules